PonkeDanker/travandromalgbti/content/what-we-do/index.md

 # What We Do

-Find out more about what the National Action Group for LGBTI+ Traveller and Roma Rights does.
+We provide support & information, undertake research and participate in Pride celebrations & protests around Ireland, aiming to increase the promotion, protection, inclusion and celebration of LGBTI+ Traveller and Roma.

 <div class="narrow-side-column" style="margin-bottom: 3rem;">

-Or if you want to talk to us personally, give our Key Worker a ring or write her a message.
+Learn more **further down**, or if you want to talk to us personally, give our Key Worker a ring or write her a message.

 <div><a class="button button--blue" href="/contact">Contact</a></div>
 </div>